khushpatel3016/ai-scientist/README.md

 ## What's been built

 ### Phase 1 — PDF Reading and Processing
-Raw text extraction from PDFs using PyMuPDF.
+Raw text extraction from research PDFs using PyMuPDF.
 Text is cleaned and split into chunks so context isn't lost at boundaries.

 ### Phase 2 — Semantic Q&A
 Each chunk is converted into a 384-dimension vector using SentenceTransformers (all-MiniLM-L6-v2).
 Vectors go into a FAISS index.
-When a question comes in, it gets embedded the same way and cosine similarity finds the top matching chunks.
+When a question comes in it gets embedded the same way and cosine similarity finds the top matching chunks.
 Those chunks become the context window for LLaMA 3.3 70B on Groq.

 ### Phase 3 — Research Gap Finder
 Accepts multiple PDFs on the same topic.
-Summarizes each paper independently, then passes all summaries together to the LLM with a structured prompt that finds unsolved problems, contradictions between papers, missing experiments, and concrete directions for new research.
+Summarizes each paper independently, then passes all summaries to the LLM with a structured prompt that surfaces unsolved problems, contradictions between papers, missing experiments, and concrete directions for new research.
 Full report saved automatically.

 ### Phase 4 — Hypothesis Lab
-Takes the gap report and generates 5 specific, testable hypotheses with reasoning, proposed experiments, and expected outcomes.
-Each hypothesis is then scored and ranked by novelty, feasibility, and impact.
+Takes the gap report and generates 5 specific, testable hypotheses — each with reasoning, a proposed experiment, and expected outcomes.
+Every hypothesis is then scored and ranked by novelty, feasibility, and impact.

-### Phase 5 — AI Paper Writer + Web Interface
+### Phase 5 — AI Paper Writer
+Takes a research idea, gap, and hypothesis as input and generates a complete academic research paper with title, abstract, introduction, related work, methodology, results, and conclusion.
+Accepts input manually or automatically from Phase 4 output.
+Paper saved as a text file.

+### Web Interface
 Full Streamlit web app wrapping all five phases.
-Upload PDFs from the browser, ask questions, run gap analysis, generate hypotheses, generate polished research papers from the gap-and-hypothesis output, and download reports — no terminal needed.
+Upload PDFs from the browser, ask questions, run gap analysis, generate hypotheses, write papers, and download everything — no terminal needed.

 ---